pydio/pydio-doc-developer-guide/0_manual/5_providing-enduser-interactions/1_webhooks-buttons.md

 ### Parameters

-You can configure the webHook to allow the JobParameters default values to be overriden.
+You can configure the webHook to allow the JobParameters default values to be overridden.
 In that case, as you can see in the Request body, you can pass your own values via the API.

 [:image:0_overview/webhook-dialog-apislug.png]